 Storms can happen anywhere and at any time of the year.
 Storms are more common during storm season - from October to the end of April, but it is important to be aware all year round.
-Never, ever drive through a flooded road.

 Severe storms can cause major damage.
 They may be accompanied by torrential rain, strong winds, large hailstones, loud thunder and lightning.
 Storms can cause flash flooding, unroof buildings, and damage trees and powerlines.